 PRESM investigates alternative approaches for modernizing the avocado sector in Kenya.
 It evaluates the impact of these approaches on the productive employment of small-scale avocado growers.
 The project focuses on the benefits, costs, and constraints associated with producing for modern, export-focused markets, instead of for traditional, locally-oriented markets.
 Findings from the project provides insights into how the Kenyan avocado sector value chains can be modernized.

 The event provided an opportunity for the researchers to present and discuss the findings of the PRESM project.
-In particular, those present will consider how access to modern avocado markets can be expanded to benefit farmers and exporters.
+In particular, those present considered how access to modern avocado markets can be expanded to benefit farmers and exporters.

-The workshop will include presentations on the costs and benefits of participating in the modern sector, the dynamics of avocado contract farming in Kenya, lessons that Kenya can take from Peru in expanding avocado exports, and a support strategy for farmers so they can take advantage of export opportunities.
+The workshop presentations discussed the costs and benefits of participating in the modern sector, the dynamics of avocado contract farming in Kenya, and a support strategy for farmers so they can take advantage of export opportunities.

 PRESM is part of the research agenda of the Knowledge Platform on Inclusive Development Policies and funded by the Ministry of Foreign Affairs of the Netherlands through NWO-WOTRO.
 It is coordinated through a consortium of international research organisations: Partnership for Economic Policy (PEP), Vrije Universiteit (VU Amsterdam), Amsterdam Institute of Global Health and Development (AIGHD), the Fresh Produce Exporters Association of Kenya (FPEAK), Grupo de Análisis para el Desarrollo (GRADE), and the University of Nairobi